 Don’t #3 – pack too much

 Limit your luggage to something reasonable.
 A purist will say that you should limit it to only a carry-on.
-I disagree.
+I don’t see it this way.
 For a week, you can bring one checked bag per person.
-More than that, I think you’re bringing too much stuff.
+More than that, I think you’re getting too much stuff.
 Lighten your load to enjoy your vacation better.

 Do #4 – use public transportation

-For some Americans, the public transportation where you live is not that great.
-For example, Kim and I live in the Washington DC Metro Area.
+For some Americans, the public transportation where they live is not that great.
+For example, Kim and I live in the Washington, DC, Metro Area.
 Most people here drive to get where they need to because public transportation is unreliable.
 This is not the case in most major European cities.
-A good example is the Underground, “The Tube” in London.
+A good example is the Underground, “The Tube,” in London.
 It is easy to use and reliable.
 I recommend using public transportation as much as possible during your European vacation.

 Don’t #4 – take a big bus tour

 Don’t get stuck on a big bus tour if you can avoid it.
-I don’t like big bus tours because the experience is not great.
+I’m not too fond of big bus tours because the experience is not great.
 You will be one of many packed into this bus, following one or two tour guides.
 I especially don’t like big bus tours when you’re going out into the countryside.
 Instead, go on a small group tour with a private guide and avoid the big bus if possible.

 Do #5 – hire a local guide